 How to store this cake:

-You will get the best flavor for the cake by using fresh cranberries.
+Using fresh cranberries will give the cake the best flavor.
 Dried cranberries are not soft and tart and will change the texture and taste of the cake.

 You can easily make this cake dairy-free with vegan butter and dairy-free white chocolate.